 - Application forms are also available from your local DAERA office.

 The Nitrates Directive Derogation Fertilisation plan must be kept on farm.
 It is not submitted to NIEA but must be prepared and made available for inspection by 1 March on farm each calendar year.

 NIEA is introducing a new system for the on-line submission of fertilisation accounts from January 2018.
 The new system will make it easier and quicker for farmers, or their agents, to submit records while at the same time reducing the risk of errors and hence potential penalties being applied to the Basic Payments

-For those farms operating under an approved derogation for the calendar year 2017, the annual fertilisation account will be submitted on-line at the following link:
+For those farms operating under an approved derogation, the annual fertilisation account will be submitted on-line at the following link:

 Farmers must act now to be able to complete their account on-line.
 They must provide NIEA with an e-mail address and NIEA will then e-mail you with a password.

-Under the new process farmers or their advisers should prepare their fertilisation accounts and manure export records from derogated farms and submit these on-line by midnight 1 March 2018.
+Under the new process farmers or their advisers should prepare their fertilisation accounts and manure export records from derogated farms and submit these on-line.

-The Nitrates Derogation Fertilisation Account must be received by NIEA by 1 March for the previous calendar year.
-If you operated under derogation in 2014 and you are applying for derogation in 2015, your application for derogation for the calendar year 2015 must be accompanied by your fertilisation account for the calendar year 2014.
+The Nitrates Derogation Fertilisation Account must be received by NIEA by 23:59 on the 31st March 2019 for the previous calendar year.
+If you operated under derogation in 2018 and you are applying for derogation in 2019, your application for derogation for the calendar year 2019 must be accompanied by your fertilisation account for the calendar year 2018.

 The P Balance Worksheet will assist to calculate the P Balance on the farm.
 You do not have to complete this worksheet, however if you do, this worksheet can be submitted with the rest of the Fertilisation Account and you do not have to complete the P Balance section of the Fertilisation Account on pages 9-16.